Ensembl/ensembl-genes/scripts/projects_page/README.md

 ## Adding new image icons

--Images used for the VGP and DToL projects pages are stored in the [Ensembl projects repo](https://github.com/Ensembl/projects.ensembl.org/tree/master/) at /img/vgp/
+- Images used for the VGP and DToL projects pages are stored in the [Ensembl projects repo](https://github.com/Ensembl/projects.ensembl.org/tree/master/) at /img/vgp/
--The file, icons.txt, in this repo contains a list of species classifications that have already been added to the VGP or DToL pages
+- The file, icons.txt, in this repo contains a list of species classifications that have already been added to the VGP or DToL pages
--If you are adding a species that does not fall into one of these classifications, then you will need to update the file
+- If you are adding a species that does not fall into one of these classifications, then you will need to update the file
    - check the species.classification keys in the meta table in the core db and choose a classification level that is appropriate
    - add the classification and image name to the icons.txt file
    - make sure the image exists in the [Ensembl projects repo](https://github.com/Ensembl/projects.ensembl.org/tree/master/) at /img/vgp/ - if it does not, you will need to add it (you should take the image from the rapid release, if it exists, otherwise, you should talk to Anne from web about getting a new appropriate image)